jfbourke/jfbourke.github.io/_drafts/2014-06-30-execute-lambdas-inside-mock-with-moq.markdown

 It is, here's how;

-First a simple class that has a dependency, you could image that the dependency is some sort of cache provider that only calls our lambda when no data is present.
+Take the following class, you could imagine that the dependency is some sort of business process that will crunch the data returned from the lambda.
+This is a contrived example and you could do the same thing without the lambda.
+The main take away is to show how to mock a dependency and still have the lambda from the calling class consumed.

 ```
 public class MyClass